affankingkhan/TheWalkingSchoolBus/docs/README.txt

 16) What do you think are some disadvantages of Android?
-Given that Android is an open-source platform, and the fact that different Android operating systems have been released on different mobile devices, there&#39;s no clear cut policy to how applications can adapt with various OS versions and upgrades.One app
+Given that Android is an open-source platform, and the fact that different Android operating systems have been released on different mobile devices, there&#39;s no clear cut policy on how applications can adapt with various OS versions and upgrades.

-that runs on this particular version of Android OS may or may not run on another version that comes another disadvantage that since mobile devices such as phones and tabs come in different sizes and forms, it poses a challenge for developers to create apps that can adjust correctly to the right screen size and other varying features and specs.
+One app that runs on this particular version of Android OS may or may not run on another version.
+Since mobile devices such as phones and tabs come in different sizes and forms, it poses a challenge for developers to create apps that can adjust correctly to the right screen size and other varying features and specs.”

 17) What is adb?
 Adb is short for Android Debug Bridge.
 It allows developers the power to execute remote shell commands.
 Its basic function is to allow and control communication